ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-selectasgmt.md

 ---
-title: How to select an assignment to work on (students)
+title: How to select an assignment to work on
 permalink: /functionalities/selectasgmt/
 ---